OryxProject/oryx/src/site/markdown/docs/how-to-release.md

 # Releasing Binaries

 1. To get the latest changes and tags post-build, `git pull --tags`
-1. Checkout the build tag for this build with `git checkout tags/...`
+1. Checkout the build tag for this build with `git checkout -f tags/...`
 1. `mvn -DskipTests clean package`
 1. Assembled binaries appear at `oryx-serving/target/oryx-serving-....jar` and likewise for `speed` and `batch`
 1. Navigate to the Github release that was just created, at `https://github.com/OryxProject/oryx/releases/tag/...`
 1. Edit the title to something more meaningful like `Oryx x.y.z`
 1. Paste brief release notes into the description, including a link to resolved issues for the associated milestone, usually of the form `https://github.com/OryxProject/oryx/issues?q=milestone%3A...+is%3Aclosed`
-1. Attach the Batch, Speed, and Serving layer binaries and save the updated release.
+1. Attach the Batch, Speed, and Serving layer binaries, and scripts in `deploy/bin/`, and save the updated release.

 # Updating the Site